Regina King’s directorial debut is a formidable what-if centred around four Black American icons, bolstered by great performances

 The enticing premise works to a brilliant extent.
 In large part thanks to stellar performances across the board – and stunning work from Ben-Adir and Hamilton’s Odom Jr. in particular – One Night in Miami is a tremendously moving film and a profound alternative history in its own right.
 Crucially, King and cinematographer Tami Reiker bring some much needed style to what could have otherwise been a visually dull affair.

-It’s not a spoiler to say that One Night in Miami builds to quite the payoff: Cooke writing one of the best songs of the 20th century, and Clay's transformation into the most charismatic man in the world, an icon of American Islam.
+It’s not a spoiler to say that One Night in Miami builds to quite the payoff: Cooke writing one of the best songs of the 20th century; Clay's transformation into the most charismatic man in the world, an icon of American Islam.
 This film doesn’t fixate on either man’s finest hour, but it does pose a compelling mythology as to how they got there.
-That One Night in Miami also marks King’s arrival as an exciting new filmmaking talent makes it all the more sweeter.
+That One Night in Miami also marks King’s arrival as bonafide filmmaking talent makes it all the more sweeter.

 One Night in Miami was screened as part of the Toronto International Film Festival 2020.Where to watch